oasis-tcs/openc2-ap-pf/oc2pf.md

     * SHOULD respond with the 500 status code.
     * SHOULD respond with 'Rule number currently in use' in the status text.

 The valid Target types, associated Specifiers, and Arguments are summarized in the following subsections.
-Sample Commands are presented in [Annex A](#annex-a-sample-commands).
+Sample Commands are presented in [Appendix E](#appendix-e-sample-commands).

 #### 2.3.1.1 'Allow ipv4_connection'